likhon122/batch-4-assignment-2/README.md

 # Car Web API (Assignment 2)

 This is a car management and order processing web API built using TypeScript, Express.js, and MongoDB.
 It provides functionality for managing cars and processing orders.
-The API follows a RESTful architecture with routes prefixed with `/api`.
+The API follows a RESTful architecture with routes prefixed `/api`.

 ## Features